How to contribute

 Finally, when you want to integrate your changes to the Handbook you need to open a merge request:

-- Select the "Merge requests" section in the left column.
+- Select the "Merge requests" section in the left column (or select "Merge requests" from the "Code" section in the left column).

-- Press the "New merge request" botton in the top right corner.
+- Press the "New merge request" button in the top right corner.

 - Select as source branch the one you want to merge, then press "Compare branches and continue".

-- Check the "Delete source branch" box before selecting "Create merge request" to make sure that your work branch will be deleted once the changes will have been added to the Handbook.
+. - Check the "Delete source branch" box before selecting "Create merge request" to make sure that your work branch will be deleted once the changes have been added to the Handbook.

 Now your merge request is ready to be reviewed and merged!
 An Handbook Maintainer will help you reviewing, resolving any critical issues and merging your proposal.